 Evil-Lyn and the other 1983 MOTU action figures are created 5 ½ inches tall.
 This was a departure from the standard 3 ¾ inch figures of the day.
 She came packaged with a staff, similar to Skeletor’s but not as ornate.
 Her outfit was a blue leotard with light blue accents.
 Her skin was bright yellow plastic which contrasted her dark blue boots.
 A unique type of head dress was included that had a skull molded into the top of it.

 The Mattel Evil-Lyn action figure was given the same “power punch” system as the other Masters Of The Universe figures.
 This means there was a swivel waist installed with an elastic band that allowed the toy to move.
 The elastic band inside brought the figure back to its original position.
 The elastic band would lose its snappy action after repeated uses.

 Evil-Lyn was made in more than one version.
 Some European versions gave her green leotards instead of blue.
 There were also “8 back” and “12 back versions”.
 The difference between the two was that one bubble package showed eight Masters Of The Universe figures and the other showed twelve.
 The “8 back” version is going to be the more collectible of the two.

 For the collector, the Evil-Lyn action figure is not going to be hard to find.
-Getting online in the major markets will prove fruitful.
-An Evil-Lyn loose figure will range from four dollars up to around twenty dollars.
-Finding one in the bubble package will jack the price up to $35 dollars to $120 dollars or more.
+An Evil-Lyn loose figure will range from $15 to $40.
+Mint on card versions will sell from $100 to $300.